 Patterns are a core feature of Gutenberg.
 They are pre-designed layouts that you can add into the block editor.
-This gives you a consistent newsletter structure every time to write with and saves you time because you don't have to build it from scratch anymore.
+This gives you a consistent newsletter structure to write with every time and saves you time because you don't have to build it from scratch anymore.

-Currently in WordPress, there's no way to create patterns yourself unless you're a developer.
+Currently, in WordPress, there's no way to create patterns yourself unless you're a developer.

 Which is why we created the pattern editor.

 The pattern editor lets you create your own patterns without coding.
 Each pattern is then saved and can be used across your site.